wuhy/autoresponse/README.md

 };
 ```

 `Autoresponse` supports any file types mocking, you can using `js file`, `json file` or any other custom mock syntax to generate the mock data.
-For example, you can using `js` to mock `smarty` template rendered without needing `php` programming.
-If  there is not suitable mock handler, you can also custom it.
+For example, you can using `js` to mock `smarty` template without needing `php` programming.
+If  there is not available mock handler, you can also custom it by yourself.

 Moreover, `autoresponse` provide some useful [mock helpers](#helper) to help generating mock data.

-**Tip:** If you need modify the mock config frequently, the best selection is using `autoresponse-config.js` config file, `autoresponse` support auto reload config file by using `watch: true` option without having to restart the dev server.
+**Tip:** If you need modify the mock config frequently, the best choice is using `autoresponse-config.js` config file, `autoresponse` support auto reload config file by using `watch: true` option without having to restart the dev server.
 The more usage information you can see [here](#config-file).

 The more detail usage, you can see [examples](https://github.com/wuhy/autoresponse/tree/master/examples).